When Witnesses Defend: A Witness Graph Topological Layer for Adversarial Graph Learning: Experimental Evaluation

 \section{Experimental Evaluation}

 We evaluate the proposed WGTL on the node classification task for clean and attacked graphs across a range of perturbation rates.
-We validate the proposed approach on six benchmark datasets: Citeseer, Cora, Pubmed, Polblogs, OGBN-Arxiv and Snap-patents (ref.
-Table~\ref{tab:dataset}). \textit{We report mean and standard deviation of accuracies over $10$ runs.
+We validate the proposed approach on six benchmark datasets: Citeseer, Cora, Pubmed, Polblogs, OGBN-Arxiv, and Snap-patents (ref.
+Table~\ref{tab:dataset_main}). \textit{We report the mean and standard deviation of accuracies over $10$ runs.
 The best performance is highlighted in bold while the best result on a dataset for a given perturbation rate is indicated by *.} Note that, throughout our experiments, we use 0-dimensional topological features.
 All the hyperparameters are chosen by performing cross-validation.

-We defer the dataset descriptions, implementation details, ablation studies, experiments on heterophilic graph, impact of the \#landmarks on performance, comparison with Vietoris-Rips and additional experimental results such as handling node features to the Appendix.
+We defer the dataset descriptions, implementation details, ablation studies, impact of the \#landmarks on performance, comparison with Vietoris-Rips, and additional experimental results such as handling node features, heterophilic graphs, adaptive attacks, and the adoption of other topological vectorization methods in WGTL to the Appendix. \tabcolsep{1.6pt}

 \textbf{Landmark Selection for Local and Global Topology Encodings.} There are several approaches to selecting landmarks, e.g., random selection~\citep{witness}, max-min selection~\citep{witness}, $\epsilon$-net~\citep{arafat2020epsilon} based and centrality-based selection~\citep{topopooling}.
 In our experiments, we select landmarks based on degree centrality.
 As shown by~\citet{topopooling}, doing so helps to improve the classification performance.
-On Cora-ML, Citeseer and Polblogs, we select 5\% nodes, while on Pubmed, we select 2\% nodes as landmarks to keep \#landmarks roughly invariant across datasets.
+On Cora-ML, Citeseer, and Polblogs, we select 5\% nodes, on Pubmed and Snap-patents we select 2\% nodes and on OGBN-arXiv we select 0.05\% nodes as landmarks to keep \#landmarks roughly invariant across datasets.